shadowga/website/_docs/1/b-legislation.md

  * **Be respectful.** If someone is irritated, you're permitted to block other members; but don't block administrators.
 Inappropriate or offensive content on our forum and guild will be deleted and may result in a ban.

    Discussions made for the purpose of ranting will be removed.
 Members should only dispute in categories intended for formal debate.
-Being an annoyance on any of our platforms is unacceptable and therefore equals termination.
+Being an annoyance on any of our platforms is unacceptable and warrants termination.

  * **Community etiquette.** Power-posting is usually defined as posting nonsensical messages or over-posting the same thing for no reason; don't do this.
 Instead, use the edit feature to make corrections when you can and don't make posts for short responses.